 - Implement enabling eGovernance Services based on internationally recognised standards.
 Allow regional and continental integration of public eServices through common standards and open standard software tools.
-Develop Reference Solutions, corresponding IT-architecture frameworks and Reference Models for related legal requirements and implementation on a regional or continental basis for synergies and ensuring interoperability - > Establish an entity that has the responsibility for planning and coordinating e-Government efforts - Seek regional or continental inter-government agreements to exchange and re-use the Intellectual Property regarding eGovernance solutions, respecting the IP of third parties - Establish electronic government registers or digitalise existing ones, starting with an electronic population registry, eBusiness register and Land Use register
+Develop Reference Solutions, corresponding IT-architecture frameworks and Reference Models for related legal requirements and implementation on a regional or continental basis for synergies and ensuring interoperability - > Establish an entity that has the responsibility for planning and coordinating e-Government efforts - Establish a single digital gateway that integrates all e-Government services in Member States in order to ease service access - Seek regional or continental inter-government agreements to exchange and re-use the Intellectual Property regarding eGovernance solutions, respecting the IP of third parties - Establish electronic government registers or digitalise existing ones, starting with an electronic population registry, eBusiness register and Land Use register